Income distribution

 Methodology

-Read the detailed methodology document (PDF, 1.1MB, 70 pages) (PDF opens in a new window or tab) for the data on this page.
+Read the detailed methodology document for the data on this page.

 Confidence intervals have not been worked out, so comparisons between ethnic groups may not be reliable.